New Zealand Census

 How does it work?

 Census collectors deliver census forms and internet access codes to every household in New Zealand.
-You can complete your census forms online or on paper, in English or Māori.
-Census forms will start being delivered on 16 February and they can be completed online between 16 February and 17 March.
+In 2013 people could complete their census forms online or on paper, in English or Māori.
+Census forms started being delivered on 16 February and could be completed online between 16 February and 17 March.

 - Educational and community resources